seedstack/website/content/docs/business/manual/factories.md

           model:
             myaggregate:
               SomeAggregate:
-                identityHandler: simpleUUID
+                identityGenerator: simpleUUID
 ```

-In this case, the implementation of {{< java "org.seedstack.business.domain.identity.UUIDHandler" >}} annotated with the
+In this case, the implementation of {{< java "org.seedstack.business.domain.UuidGenerator" >}} annotated with the
 qualifier `@Named("simpleUUID")` will be used for this aggregate.

 ## Usage